-Every gardener can use an extra weapon to help in the battle to control weeds.
-Weed barrier cloth, also called landscape fabric, is one tool you can use for beds, patios and walkways.
+Every gardener can use an extra weapon to help in the battle to control weeds, which is why many people install weed barrier cloth in landscaped areas.
+Weed barrier cloth, also called landscape fabric, is one tool you can use for planting beds, patios and walkways.
 The meshlike material comes in rolls and is easy to cut to fit the area.
 Install the weed barrier cloth correctly to maximize its effectiveness.

 Clean It Up